 DNKH currently operates a fleet of more than 20 trucks of varying capacities and more than 80 field operation personnel in the distribution and warehousing businesses.
-In addition to storage, DNKH has value-add the deinstallation of decommissioned escalators/elevators cum installation of new escalators/elevators to its service portfolio.
+In addition to storage, DNKH has value-add the de-installation of decommissioned escalators/ elevators cum installation of new escalators/elevators to its service portfolio.
 This capability assists the Group to strengthen its global network in the freight industry.

-- City Zone Express Pte Ltd ("CZE-S") - City Zone Express Sdn Bhd ("CZE-M") - City Zone Express Bonded Warehouse Sdn Bhd ("CZE-BW") - City Zone Express Co., Ltd ("CZE-T") - City Zone Express Worldwide Co., Ltd ("CZE-W") - City Zone Express (Shanghai) Co., Ltd ("CZE-C") - City Zone Express Vietnam Company Limited ("CZE-V")
+S. PIRITHIVARAJ SELVARAJOO

+Executive Director/General Manager

+City Zone Express Pte Ltd ("CZE-S")

+City Zone Express Sdn Bhd ("CZE-M")

+City Zone Express Warehouse Sdn Bhd ("CZE-BW")

+City Zone Express Co., Ltd ("CZE-T")

+City Zone Express Worldwide Co., Ltd ("CZE-W")

+City Zone Express (Shanghai) Co., Ltd ("CZE-C")

+City Zone Express Vietnam Company Limited ("CZE-V")

 Mr Pirithivaraj Selvarajoo ("Raj") is the Executive Director cum General Manager of the Group's Malaysian 3PL subsidiary, CZE-M. He is also a minority shareholder of CZE-M and CZE-S. Raj is responsible for the overall management and growth of the 3PL entities under his charge.
 CZE Group provides freight forwarding, warehousing (including bonded warehousing services), transportation, customs brokerage and other logistics supply chain services, operating out of Penang.
-He oversees the operation of a sizeable truck fleet comprising more than 165 trucks, which are deployed for daily interstate long and short haul overland transportation between Singapore and Peninsular Malaysia.
-Raj manages 880,000 square feet of warehouse space in Malaysia under his care.
+He operates 880,000 square feet of warehouse space (in Malaysia) and he oversees the operation of a sizeable truck fleet comprising more than 165 trucks, which are deployed for daily interstate long and short haul overland transportation between Singapore and Peninsular Malaysia.